tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * The lesson first covers technical concepts like reading in CSV files and checking for nulls, and then progresses to more advanced skills such as calculating daily and cumulative investment returns.
 Keep in mind that not all students have a finance background and, as such, may not understand returns right away.
 Leverage the knowledge of finance-savvy students in the class and encourage them to help their partners if they get stuck.
 Be sure to allow enough time for students to ask questions at the end of each section.

+* Keep in mind that some students may be confused by the concept of ROI but hesitant to vocalize their uncertainty.
+Encourage students to work in groups so that they can make sense of the activity and concepts together.
+TAs should circulate the classroom to assist groups, and you should make yourself available for financial or technical questions.
+Finally, consider asking the finance-savvy students to provide clarity and assistance for students who need help.

 * The activities in this lesson focus on developing and honing skills that are critical for succeeding in this course as well as performing day-to-day tasks within the FinTech professional world.
 Therefore, encourage students to practice these skills outside of class to gain mastery.

 * Have your TAs keep the class on schedule with the [Time Tracker](TimeTracker.xlsx).